International court backs Afghan war crimes probe | DW | 05.03.2020

 appear in court in The Hague.

-Both the US and Afghanistan have strongly opposed the probe and Washington refuses to cooperate with the ICC.
+Both the US and Afghanistan have strongly opposed the probe.
+Washington refuses to cooperate with the ICC and does not recognize its jurisdiction over US citizens.

 Read more: How does the International Criminal Court answer criticisms that it is illegitimate?